apache/incubator-kie-kogito-examples/process-performance-springboot/README.md

 * kafkaTestOtherChannel.bpmn2 is started through a message on channel  _test2_

 This project is configured to run on Kafka (you can change broker and topic on application.properties).
 Therefore, you need to have
 Kafka cluster installed and available over the network.
-Refer to [Kafka Apache site](https://kafka.apache.org/quickstart) to more information about how to install.
+Refer to [Kafka Apache site](https://kafka.apache.org/quickstart) for more information about how to install.

 ## Build and run